Earth Notes: On Website Technicals (2019-05)Updated 2022-10-09 13:54 GMT.

 I have long been toying how to mark-up dated/'journal' updates to pages.

-Some clearly post-hoc updates I've now started marking up with
+Some clearly post-hoc updates I have now started marking up with

 ins with its handy